Charleston Area Regional Transportation Authority: Defunct services

 CARTA@Night was implemented to take passengers to any stop within four designated “zones” after most regular bus service has ended.
 This service was discontinued in December 2010 due to budget problems.

 CARTA@Night routes were serviced by the large passenger buses (found during the day on the #Fixed Route Services) and the smaller “neighborhood” buses (used daily for #CARTA Tel-A-Ride service operation).
 CARTA at Night was $2.00 and free with CARTA Express Monthly Gold Pass; all other pass holders were required to pay a $0.75 up charge.

 Route 105, also known as the North Area Shuttle (or NASH) service connected visitors with attractions in North Charleston, including the "old town", the Tanger Outlet Center, the North Charleston Visitors Center, and the North Convention Center Complex, which includes the North Charleston Coliseum and the North Charleston Performing Arts Center.
 The service was cancelled in June 2014 due to low ridership.

 North Charleston Intermodal Transportation Center

 After more than 15 years of planning, ground broke on the North Charleston Intermodal Transportation Center on September 5, 2007.
 The site will eventually serve as a transportation hub for amtrak passenger trains, commuter rail, Greyhound buses, CARTA buses, area taxis and shuttles used by the Charleston International Airport.

 The facility will be located at the intersection of Montague Avenue and Seiberling Road in North Charleston and in close proximity to the airport, the coliseum and convention center and Tanger Outlet.
-Funding shortages have caused delays in the project, however work is set to resume in 2014.
+Funding shortages caused delays in the project, however construction was completed and the transit center opened on December 13, 2018.